Orange-OpenSource/ouds-ios/OUDS/Core/Themes/Orange/Sources/_OUDSThemesOrange.docc/OUDSThemesOrange.md

 You may want to define your own theme, thus you can override the ``OrangeTheme`` with your own class or just override the providers.

-You will have to override the tokens wrapper you need.
-To do that, make a subclass of the wrapper you target:
+You will have to override the tokens provider you need.
+To do that, make a subclass of the provider you target:
 - spaces tokens are `OUDSSpaceSemanticTokensProvider`
 - sizes tokens are in `OUDSSizeSemanticTokensProvider`
 - colors tokens are all defined in `OrangeThemeColorSemanticTokensProvider`